XRPLF/rippled/Builds/VisualStudio2017/README.md

 Studio 2017 includes an integrated version of CMake that avoids having to manually run CMake, but it is undergoing continuous improvement.
-Users that prefer to use standard Visual Studio project and solution files need to install a dedicated version of Cmake to generate them.
+Users that prefer to use standard Visual Studio project and solution files need to install a dedicated version of CMake to generate them.
 The latest version can be found at the [CMake download site](https://cmake.org/download/).
 It is recommended you select the install option to add CMake to your path.

-As of this writing, the latest version of CMake for windows is 3.10.2.

 ## Clone the rippled repository